On a Debiased and Semiparametric Efficient Changes-in-Changes Estimator: Setting and Notation

-where $\theta \in \Theta \subset \mathbb{R}$.
-The ATT is particularly relevant in policy evaluation contexts, as it quantifies the treatment effect for those who actually received the intervention, without requiring additional assumptions necessary for identification of the average treatment effect (ATE).
+where \( \theta \in \Theta \subset \mathbb{R} \).
+The ATT is particularly relevant in policy evaluation, as it captures the causal effect for the subpopulation that actually received the intervention, without requiring additional assumptions needed for identifying the average treatment effect (ATE).